The Skeleton Dance

-The Skeleton Dance is a 1929 Silly Symphony animated short subject produced and directed by Walt Disney and animated by Ub Iwerks.
-In the film, four human skeletons dance and make music around a spooky graveyard—a modern film example of medieval European "danse macabre" imagery.
+The Skeleton Dance is a 1929 Silly Symphony animated short subject with a comedy horror theme.
+It was produced and directed by Walt Disney and animated by Ub Iwerks.
+In the film, reanimated human skeletons dance and make music around a spooky graveyard—a modern film example of medieval European "danse macabre" imagery.
 It is the first entry in the Silly Symphony series.
+The short's copyright was renewed in 1957, and as a published work from 1929, it entered the US public domain on January 1, 2025.